9 Best Knowledge Base Software Compared (2025 Guide)

 It’s all plug and play, no coding knowledge needed.
 Thanks to its smooth editor you’ll be able to create hundreds of knowledge articles with ease.

-Benefits of Using WordPress
+Benefits of Using Heroic KB

-• Affordable Pricing: Compared to other knowledge base software, WordPress is much cheaper to setup and use.
+• Affordable Pricing: Compared to other knowledge base software, WordPress is much cheaper to set up and use.

 • Extensibility: You can easily add and extend features using WordPress plugins.
 Including third-party integrations like Zapier and HubSpot.